pvcraven/2017_web_security/source/directory_traversal/directory_traversal.rst

 file inputs to the upload field.
 Basically, making sure that only allowed types of files are being uploaded not system ruining viruses, or system controlling viruses.
-Now, this is a really bad attack that can cause several bad things to happen.
-Just covering a couple gives a good picture for how bad this attack is for anyone on the receiving end.
-Rob Shapland from ComputerWeekly explains two really good reasons, and one, I already glossed over.[COMWEEKLY]_

-One, a nefarious user decides they want to just make your website or web application useless, so they upload a file with the same name as a core process that makes your web server run and add it to the same directory.
+Now, this is a really bad attack that can cause several bad things to happen.Just covering a couple gives a good picture for how bad this attack is for anyone on the receiving end.
+Rob Shapland from ComputerWeekly explains two really good reasons, and one, I already glossed over.
+[COMWEEKLY]_ One, a nefarious user decides they want to just make your website or web application useless, so they upload a file with the same name as a core process that makes your web server run and add it to the same directory.
 The core process is then overwritten, making your web application useless.
-Two, he explains that the nefarious user could upload a virus to your web server that hands the keys over to him or her.
+Two, he explains that the nefarious user could upload a virus to your web server that hands the keys over to him or herself.
 There are many bad thing that could happen with poisoned upload, but I think those are two of the worst, and in the example section it will be  explained how to prevent these attacks.